asparg0/asparg0/README.md

 - 🔭 I’m currently working on nothing
-- 🌱 I’m currently learning ...
-Front End stuffs
+- 🌱 I’m currently learning Front End stuffs
-- 👯 I’m looking to collaborate on ...
-Freelancer and Enterprise
+- 👯 I’m looking to collaborate as Freelancer
-- 🤔 I’m looking for help with ...
-BackEnd - JavaScript
+- 🤔 I’m looking for help with BackEnd - JavaScript
-- 💬 Ask me about ...
-Games hahaha
+- 💬 Ask me about Games
-- 📫 How to reach me: ... say Hi
+- 📫 How to reach me: say Hi
-- 😄 Pronouns: ...
-He/Her
+- 😄 Pronouns:  He/Him
 - ⚡ Fun fact: ...